haramsong/haramsong/README.md

 ## About Me

+*  Able to implement system by procedural programming
 *  Hobby : Playing Instruments(Piano, Guitar(Acoustic, Electric), Drum)
 *  Weight loss 135kg to 92kg in 1 year
-*  Able to implement system with system

 ## Certificates